Black Eyed Pea Soup ~

 Beans & Greens for a Happy New Year

 It’s Southern New Year’s tradition to eat black-eyed peas and some sort of greens, usually cabbage or collard greens, and cornbread on January 1 for good luck in the year ahead.
-It’s a custom ingrained in me as a child and carried on with my family to this day.

 I like this hearty black-eyed pea soup recipe because an easy one pot meal that’s perfect for New Year’s Day.
 For the last several years, I’ve made my Black-Eyed Pea and Cabbage Stew, and while we still love that recipe, I decided to mix it up this year.

-A big steaming bowl of soup with a side of homemade corn bread is a delicious and symbolic way to kick off the year with Southern tradition and positive vibes for good fortune in the coming year.
+A big steaming bowl of soup with a side of homemade cornbread is a delicious and symbolic way to kick off the year with Southern tradition and positive vibes for good fortune in the coming year.

 Dried Black-Eyed Peas vs. Canned